quantumlib/Qualtran/docs/reference/qualtran/QUInt.md

 <!-- Placeholder for "Used in" -->

-Similar to unsigned integer types in C. Any intended wrap around effect is expected to be handled by the developer.
+Any intended wrap around effect is expected to be handled by the developer, similar to an unsigned integer type in C.

+Here (and throughout Qualtran), we use a big-endian bit convention.
+The most significant bit is at index 0.